Class Summary for Diagnostic Assessments

 • The list of students who have completed the assessment.

-• Overall Scale Score - The student's overall scale score for all domains in the assessment, along with their performance category.
+• Overall Scale Score - The student's overall scale score for all domains in the assessment, along with their performance level.

 • National Percentile - The student's national percentile ranking for the assessment.